nil-two/alita/README.md

 You can specify any number of `{M-fld-align}` and `{R-fld-align}`.

-If the match there is more than one, they will continue to be applied to the order.
+Justifies are applied to cells in order from left.

-(next of last `R-fld-align` is first `M-fld-align`)
+(The next of the last `R-fld-align` is the first `M-fld-align`)

 	$ cat text
 	a = bbbbb =  c = ddddd =  e = fffff =  1